SahilVijaySingh28/PeerIQ/FIRESTORE_SECURITY_RULES.md

 ✅ Users can post announcements in their groups
 ✅ All members can like and comment on announcements
 ✅ Members can view group member lists and statistics
+✅ Users can create and host video meetings
+✅ Users can join public video meetings
+✅ Only hosts can end or delete their meetings
+✅ Participants can view active meetings and joined participants

 ## After Setting Rules